Richiebuchanan/SuretyMarketIntelligence/README.md

 # Surety Market Intelligence

-A live dashboard for tracking surety-relevant industry news and top-account risk signals, built for underwriting use at Sompo.
+A live dashboard for tracking surety-relevant industry news and top-account risk signals, built for surety industry underwriting use.
 Automated news discovery and analysis is handled by Claude; this repo currently hosts the front-end dashboard, with the goal of eventually managing the full pipeline (site + automation config) from here.

 **Live site:** https://richiebuchanan.github.io/SuretyMarketIntelligence/